 For a while I gave myself up entirely to the intense enjoyment of picturing machines and devising new forms.
 It was a mental state of happiness about as complete as I have ever known in life.
 Ideas came in an uninterrupted stream and the only difficulty I had was to hold them fast.
-The pieces of apparatus I conceived were to me absolutely real and tangible in every detail, even to the minutest marks and signs of wear.
-I delighted in imagining the motors constantly running, for in this way they presented to the mind's eye a fascinating sight.
+The pieces of apparatus I conceived were to me absolutely real and tangible in every detail, even to the minute marks and signs of wear.
+I delighted in imagining the motors constantly running, for in this way they presented to mind's eye a more fascinating sight.
 When natural inclination develops into a passionate desire, one advances towards his goal in seven-league boots.
-In less than two months I evolved virtually all the types of motors and modifications of the system which are now identified with my name, and which are used under many other names all over the world.
+In less than two months I evolved virtually all the types of motors and modifications of the system which are now identified with my name.
 It was, perhaps, providential that the necessities of existence commanded a temporary halt to this consuming activity of the mind.

-I came to Budapest prompted by a premature report concerning the telephone enterprise and, as irony of fate willed it, I had to accept a position as draughtsman in the Central Telegraph Office of the Hungarian government at a salary which I deem it my privilege not to disclose.
-Fortunately, I soon won the interest of the inspector-inchief and was thereafter employed on calculations, designs and estimates in connection with new installations, until the telephone exchange started, when I took charge of the same.
-The knowledge and practical experience I gained in the course of this work, was most valuable and the employment gave me ample opportunities for the exercise of my inventive faculties.
-I made several improvements in the central station apparatus and perfected a telephone repeater or amplifier which was never patented or publicly described but would be creditable to me even today.
+I came to Budapest prompted by a premature report concerning the telephone enterprise and, as irony of fate willed it, I had to accept a position as draftsman in the Central Telegraph Office of the Hungarian Government at a salary which I deem it my privilege not to disclose!
+Fortunately, I soon won the interest of the Inspector-in-Chief and was thereafter employed on calculations, designs and estimates in connection with new installations, until the Telephone Exchange was started, when I took charge of the same.
+The knowledge and practical experience I gained in the course of this work was most valuable and the employment gave me ample opportunities for the exercise of my inventive faculties.
+I made several improvements in the Central Station apparatus and perfected a telephone repeater or amplifier which was never patented or publicly described but would be creditable to me even today.
 In recognition of my efficient assistance the organizer of the undertaking, Mr. Puskas, upon disposing of his business in Budapest, offered me a position in Paris which I gladly accepted.